thomasloux/rna-clustering/README.md

 # rna-clustering
 Using GNN to cluster non coding RNA

+## Run training
+While being in ./rna-clustering python gae/train.py --epoch 30 --alpha 0.1 --hidden-size 32 --name test_eval --device cuda --distance_loss_on
+ly True
+See train.py for more details about the arguments

 ## Useful functions
 RNA (from ViennaRNA)
 - `fold` : RNA secondary structure prediction